Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Analysis

-This result illustrates why the SS minimizers must approximate a continuous Willmore minimizer in a certain sense.
-See Section~\ref{sec:Future} for further discussions.
+This result should explain the empirical success of the SS method; see Section~\ref{sec:Future} for a possible improvement of this result.
 In contrast, we next illustrate why the PL $W$-minimizers typically have nothing to do with a continuous Willmore minimizer.